EdwinBontenbal/InterGasGateway/README.md

 - Scheduled retrievel of data should be possible
 - Reading the serial port should be

+# Used tools
+- Visual Studio code + platrformIO
+- KiCad
+- MQTT Explorer
+- C++ decompiler

 # General requirements
 - Based on opensource
 - Robust
 - Well documented
+- Low cost
+- Components easy to find and easy to order
+- Reproducable

 # Good to know
-- The Intergas boiler can deliver a limited amount of current.
-If the a certain current level is exceded the boiler will turn off.
-It is possible to power the IntergasGW completly via the boiler.
 - Intergas has it's own software (IDS) for monitoring the X5 port of the boiler.
 You can download the original software at this link (https://www.intergas-verwarming.nl/zakelijk/download-ids-software/).
-The only thing you have to do is registrar yourself.
+The only thing you have to do is registrer yourself.
 The software was extremly usefull during the development of the arduino software.

 # Help needed